DE-RSE/de-rse.github.io/en/conf2019/call.md

 ## Technicalities

 The focus of deRSE19 is on community.
 Therefore, instead of asking you to submit an academic abstract following a specific structure, submissions to deRSE19 are a bit more free form.

-Simply fill out the submission form (to be announced).
+Simply fill out the [submission form](https://derse19.uni-jena.de/derse19/cfp).
 The form includes a field for the description of your submission ("abstract") as well as several others, asking you for details about yourself.
 We elicit this information because we would like to know a little about your background, your perspective, your experience.
 This will help us to get to know the RSE community in Germany better.

 We will accept contributions in English or German.
 Details to follow.